themeblvd/jumpstart-stripped/README.md

 # A Stripped-Down Jump Start Child Theme

+This is an example [Jump Start](https://wpjumpstart.com) child theme for developers that want to truly strip things down and build a custom design.

+## The Basic Setup

-Even when using the "Developer" theme base of [Jump Start](https://wpjumpstart.com), often developers faced with creating a really custom-looking design that deviates from the default end-user features to setup the website header and footer can find it challenging to navigate through all of the action hooks.
+Even when using the "Developer" theme base of Jump Start, often developers are faced with creating a really custom-looking design that deviates from the default end-user features to setup the website header and footer can find it challenging to navigate through all of the action hooks.

 This child theme example takes a fairly simple approach to basically just strip away everything from the top-level action hooks that output the header and footer of the website.
 Then, files `content-header.php` and `content-footer.php` are included to hold the inner content of the header and footer.

 Now, instead of dealing with the confusion of tracking down action hooks within action hooks, we just strip everything away at the top-level and manage it all within our two simple files, located in the `template-parts` directory.

+This also creates a nice separation of HTML markup and template tags, from the PHP code organized within your child theme's `functions.php`.

 ## Useable Pieces